 Fort Pierce and Jupiter

 Bending inland across the North Bridge, Hwy-A1A links up briefly with US-1, the old Dixie Highway, through the town of Fort Pierce (pop.
-39,365), a market center of the famous “Indian River” produce-growing district.
-After this half-mile detour, Hwy-A1A returns to the shore, passing along the way by the very good St. Lucie County Regional History Center (closed Mon. and Tues., $4 adults), at the east end of the South Bridge, where broad-ranging displays tell the history of the region, showing off a hand-carved canoe and explaining the “fort” in Fort Pierce (it was built in 1835, during the Seminole Wars).
+46,071), a market center of the famous “Indian River” produce-growing district.
+After this half-mile detour, Hwy-A1A returns to the shore, passing along the way by the good St. Lucie County Regional History Center (Tues.-Sat., $4 adults), at the east end of the South Bridge, where broad-ranging displays tell the history of the region, showing off a hand-carved canoe and explaining the “fort” in Fort Pierce (it was built in 1835, during the Seminole Wars).

-Heading south from Fort Pierce, Hwy-A1A embarks on a nearly 30-mile run along Hutchinson Island, where dense stands of pines block the views of largely undeveloped beachfront.
-On the coast just north of Palm Beach, the town of Jupiter has a landmark lighthouse, which you can climb inside up to the top for a grand view, and Roger Dean Stadium is spring training home of the Miami Marlins and St. Louis Cardinals, as well as their Class A Florida League farm clubs.
-Pop culture fans may also want to know that Jupiter has long been home to movie star Burt Reynolds.
-After achieving world-wide fame in movies like Deliverance and Smokey and the Bandit, he established an acting school here, the Burt Reynolds Institute for Film and Theatre (535 Park Ave., 561/743-9955).
+Heading south from Fort Pierce, Hwy-A1A embarks on a nearly 30-mi (48-km) run along Hutchinson Island, where dense stands of pines block the views of largely undeveloped beachfront.
+On the coast just north of Palm Beach, the town of Jupiter has a landmark lighthouse, which you can climb inside for a grand view from the top.
+Roger Dean Stadium is spring training home of the Miami Marlins and St. Louis Cardinals, as well as their Class A Florida State League farm clubs.

 Midway between Jupiter and Palm Beach, the hamlet of Juno Beach is home to the entertaining and educational Loggerhead Marinelife Center (14200 US-1, 561/627-8280).